 “We tend to be drawn to the influences of light and nature found in coastal communities,” Naomi says.
 “We wanted those components brought into our home — a tranquil escape from the business of life.”

 Unlike a typical renovation project, which is often managed by one overseeing contractor, this project was an equally balanced collaboration amongst many trades.

 “Everyone stepped in to fill a hole and worked together where needed,” Naomi says.
-This collaboration included MADA Construction for the demolition and framework, Dol Homes on the finishing carpentry and Quality Victoria Drywall on
+This collaboration included MADA Construction for the demolition and framework, Dol Homes on the finishing carpentry and Quality Victoria Drywall on the drywalling.

 “It’s an incredible experience to witness artists in their craft,” Naomi says, “I really learned that no one is more valuable than the other — every single component is equally needed to come together holistically to create an end result.”